-Connect the device to a host computer using a USB cable or a USB cradle to transfer files between the device and the host computer.
+Connect the device to a host computer to transfer files between the device and the host computer.

 When connecting the device to a host computer, follow the host computer's instructions for connecting and disconnecting USB devices, to avoid damaging or corrupting files.
+For information on USB communication accessories available for this device, see Accessories.